Qualia Mind Review

 Returns

-However, this refund policy only extends to one item (either one-time or the most recent delivery from a subscription), and can only be used once per item per household.
+However, this refund policy only extends to one item (either one-time or the most recent delivery from a subscription) and can only be used once per item per household.
 If you and your partner both order Qualia Mind, try it, and don’t like it, only one of you will be eligible for a refund.

 Qualia Rewards

-In January 2022, Neurohacker launched its first-ever rewards program.
-You can earn one point for every $4 you spend on a Qualia product directly from Neurohacker’s website (up to $500).
+In January 2022, Qualia launched its first-ever rewards program.
+You can earn one point for every $4 you spend on a Qualia product directly from Qualia’s website (up to $500).
 If you spend more than $500 in a single sitting, that quantity jumps to one point for every $2 spent.
 These points are based on what you spend, not the original purchase price, so you’ll earn fewer points for a discounted purchase.

-Points are “active” and redeemable one week after you’ve purchased your product (whether or not it’s arrived yet) and can be redeemed for $1 per 10 points.
+Points are “active” and redeemable one week after you’ve purchased your product (whether or not it’s arrived yet) and can be redeemed for $1 per ten points.
 Compared to other supplement retailers, this is a bit of an extreme curve: to save $10, you’ll need to spend $400.
 Likewise, you’ll need to use at least 200 points (a $20 value) if you’re applying it to a subscription.

 If you get a refund for a product you earned points on, the points will be automatically deducted from your account; this can cause your points to go into the negatives, from which any points earned will work to bring that balance back to zero.
-We found this a little off-putting, as it’s not a common strategy — points are more like gifts.
-That said, it’s free to sign up for a Neurohacker account and start earning Qualia Rewards points.
+We found this a little off-putting, as it’s not a common strategy — points are usually more like gifts.
+That said, it’s free to sign up for a Qualia account and start earning Qualia Rewards points.

 Shipping

-Neurohacker offers two different shipping speeds:
+Qualia offers two different shipping speeds:

-• Standard ($7.98) – 3-5 business days
+• Standard ($8.98+): 3-5 business days

-• Priority ($12.98) – 2-3 business days
+• Priority ($12.98): 2-3 business days

-Once you’ve placed your order with Qualia Mind, their fulfillment center processes your transaction and ships your package in 24-48 hours.
+Once you’ve placed your order with Qualia Mind, the fulfillment center processes your transaction and ships your package in 24-48 hours.
 You’ll get an email notifying you that your package is on the way with a tracking number once it ships.

 Currently, Qualia Mind ships directly to a restricted list of English-speaking countries.
 These include: